MassTransit/MassTransit/docs/advanced/topology/conventions.md

 If the message implements the `CorrelatedBy<Guid>` interface, that would be used before referencing any properties by name.

-During bus creation, it is possible to explictly configure a message type (or any of the message type's inherited interfaces) to use a specific property for the `CorrelationId`.
+During bus creation, it is possible to explicitly configure a message type (or any of the message type's inherited interfaces) to use a specific property for the `CorrelationId`.
 In the example below, the OrderId property is specified as the CorrelationId.

 ```csharp
 public interface OrderSubmitted